The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 At that point, Elizabeth said, John, you know that's wrong.

-Now I'm gonna tell you something.
+Now, I'm going to tell you something.

-If John Edwards were a Republican, he would be off to some sort of rehab today, once this had uh appeared.
+If John Edwards were a Republican, he would be off to some sort of rehab today, once this had appeared.

-Uh he'd be he'd be either i if if Edwards were a Republican, he would either be going into rehab for a month or spending more time with his family starting this afternoon.
+If Edwards were a Republican, he would either be going into rehab for a month or spending more time with his family starting this afternoon.

-Also, this from the street.com.
+Also, this from thestreet.com.

 Hang on just a second.

-Uh do we want to care about this?
+Do we want to care about this?

-Uh yeah, we will, but not now.
+Yeah, we will, but not now.

-Here's the headline, the street.com.
+Here's the headline, thestreet.com.

 John Edwards stakes claim on pirate booty.

-Just how much of the $500 million sunken treasure found in the Atlantic last weekend belongs to John Edwards.
+The question of the day, just how much of the $500 million sunken treasure found in the Atlantic last weekend belongs to John Edwards.

 I put a call.

-This uh story is written by Brett Arons.
+This story is written by Brett Ahrens.

 I put a call into the Edwards campaign yesterday morning to find out, but I haven't heard back.